Armed burglary suspect fatally shot by gun shop's owner in South Philadelphia, authorities say

 Officials say the owner of the gun store, Firing Line Inc, was inside his business guarding it because they had experienced a break in attempt on Sunday evening.

-When a crew of looters reportedly attempted to break in, the store's owner saw them on surveillence video and then heard them coming up the steps of the store.
+When a crew of armed burglary suspects reportedly attempted to break in, the store's owner saw them on surveillence video and then heard them coming up the steps of the store.

 "One of the individuals that broke into the property, pointed a handgun at him," Chief Inspector Scott Smalls told FOX 29's Steve Keeley.
 "And that's when the store owner fired his own weapon -- striking the one perpetrator at least one time in the head and he collapsed, dropping his gun between his legs."